grimmlab/transcriptional-translational-coupling/README.md

 # How to download the data

-There are two options on how to download the data:
-1. Using a data dump (includes all data from the DOOR Database and NCBI Genbank to reproduce the results from the paper)
-2. Download all the data from scratch from DOOR3 and NCBI Genbank
+We created a data dump, including all necessary data from the DOOR3 database and NCBI Genbank to reproduce the results from the paper.
+Alternatively all data can be also fetched from the DOOR3 database and from NCBI Genbank (time consuming).

 ## Download data dump
+To download the data dump just run the following commands in your command line.

 1. First clone this repository:
 ```
 git clone https://github.com/grimmlab/transcriptional-translational-coupling.git